Hedge fund manager to buy Carolina Panthers for record price

 Read More

-Panthers owner Jerry Richardson announced plans to sell the team he founded in December on the same day Sports Illustrated published an explosive report detailing allegations of sexual and racial misconduct against Richardson.
+Panthers owner and founder Jerry Richardson announced plans to sell the team in December on the same day Sports Illustrated published an explosive report detailing allegations of sexual and racial misconduct against Richardson.

 Tepper prevailed among a group of bidders that also included Charleston financial services CEO Ben Navarro, steel company CEO Alan Kestenbaum and e-commerce entrepreneur Michael Rubin.

-Always a sports fan, Tepper bought a 5 percent stake in the Steelers in 2009, the year his home team won the Super Bowl.
-His investment is now worth $122.5 million, based on the current valuation of the Steelers ($2.45 billion, per Forbes.)
+Always a sports fan, Tepper bought a 5 percent stake in the Steelers in 2009, the year the team won the Super Bowl.
+His investment is now worth $122.5 million, based on the current valuation of the Steelers ($2.45 billion, per Forbes).

-Tepper has long been involved in the charitable organizations in the different areas in which he has planted roots, including Pittsburgh, New Jersey and Miami.
+Tepper has long been involved in charitable organizations in the different areas where he has planted roots, including Pittsburgh, New Jersey and Miami.
 A source who knows Tepper has said that if he were to come to Charlotte, “you should assume that (philanthropy) would continue.”

+Tepper, who visited Charlotte in early April, has said he likes the city.

 The New York Times reported in April that Tepper appeared unlikely to emerge as the winner because he was unwilling to meet the Panthers’ asking price of $2.5 billion.
-But Tepper called the Observer later that day to say he was still in the bidding process, although he declined to comment on price.
+But Tepper called the Observer later that day to say he was still in the bidding process.

 Comments